 Connection Issues Across Platforms

-With 109 open GitHub issues (briefly down to 105 from 148 in March, but climbing again), connection problems are a recurring theme:
+With 126 open GitHub issues (up from 109 in late April — the backlog continues growing), connection problems are a recurring theme:

 The SSE deprecation (now replaced by HTTP and stdio transports) should help with timeout-related issues, but the growing issue count suggests the team is still playing catch-up with the scale of adoption.